 Advice for taking screened audition

-Sorry, we do not have available positions for Saxophone this year.
+*Sorry, we do not have available positions for Flute, Saxophone and Horn this year.

 Please prepare the following excerpts for the instrument you will be auditioning on: